CoordSpace/adblock-control/README.md

 Once running, go to localhost:port and check it out!

 ## Notes
-* Flags override env variables at runtime.
+* Flags supersede env variables at runtime.
-* Port is an optional setting, if not speficied via flag or env it will default to 8080.
+* Port is an optional setting, if not specified via flag or env it will default to 8080.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.